The Bispectrum of Intrinsic Alignments: II. Precision Comparison Against Dark Matter Simulations

 In our most extensive analysis, we include seven parity-even multipoles in the likelihood,

 where the respective lines indicate bispectra with one, two or three tensor fields (cf. Eq. \eqref{eq:combs}).
 Note that for the second line, the $(\ell_1,\ell_2) = (0,2)$ multipole is in fact the lowest order non-vanishing one, and a similar remark applies to the third line.
 We will discuss the impact of adding each line to the likelihood extensively in the three subsections below, i.e. Section \ref{subsec:onefield} deals with bispectra with one shape field, while Section \ref{subsec:twofield} deals with the five bispectra with at most two shape fields and Section \ref{subsec:threefield} discusses the likelihood with all seven bispectra above.
+All fits are shown both for the use of the (Hartlap-corrected) diagonal sample variance from Eq. \eqref{eq:covest} as well as the theoretical Gaussian covariance.
 Our main results are summarized in Figures \ref{fig:deltaall} and \ref{fig:corner_all}.
 In Figure \ref{fig:deltaall}, we see that the bispectrum is nominally well described by the EFT of IA up to $k_\text{max} = 0.11\,h/\text{Mpc}$ (vertical dashed line), with some variations depending on the specific setup.
 For $k_\text{max} = 0.11\,h/\text{Mpc}$, the posteriors on the three parameters included in the FoB metric from Eq. \eqref{eq:fob} are plotted in Figure \ref{fig:corner_all}, along with the power spectrum result from \cite{bakx_eft}, indicating good consistency between two- and three-point statistics.
 The bispectrum posteriors are still broader than those from the power spectrum, but given that the power spectrum analysis used a much larger value of $k_\text{max} = 0.28 \, h/\text{Mpc}$ this is not surprising.